samuelbortolin/Bio-Inspired-Spaceship/README.md

     └── src
-        ├── configGP                  [configuration file for the GP algorithm] ├── configNEAT                [configuration file for the NEAT algorithm] ├── gp_train                  [module that contains some classes used by the GP algorithm] ├── main                      [script for running the training or the best runs] ├── plot_utils                [module that contains utilities for plotting results]
+        ├── configGP                  [configuration file for the GP algorithm] ├── configNEAT                [configuration file for the NEAT algorithm] ├── configRandom              [configuration file for the randomly piloted spaceship] ├── gp_train                  [module that contains some classes used by the GP algorithm] ├── main                      [script for running the training or the best runs] ├── plot_utils                [module that contains utilities for plotting results]